Towards an Optimal Hybrid Algorithm for EV Charging Stations Placement using Quantum Annealing and Genetic Algorithms: Conclusion and Future Works

 \section{Conclusion and Future Works}

 This work started with the aim of improving the performance of quantum annealing in solving the EVCP problem.
 In trying to do so, the authors have come up with strategies that might be usable beyond just this problem and can be applicable to multiple NP hard problems.
-Based on experimental results, the authors mentioned findings that seeding a evolutionary genetic algorithm with the results of a quantum annealer provides a decrease in minimum distance from POIs of $42.89\%$ compared with QA and $57.54\%$ compared to a randomly seed GA.
+Based on experimental results, the authors mentioned findings that seeding a evolutionary genetic algorithm with the results of a quantum annealing provides a decrease in minimum distance from POI of $42.89\%$ compared with QA and $57.54\%$ compared to a randomly seed GA.
 The algorithm outlined above shows great promise in terms of making quantum annealing usable in the near term.
-We therefore think that both the inclusion of an entropic optimization function in the QUBO formulation, as well as the seeding of a genetic algorithm using a quantum annealer needs to be tested on other problems that can be solved using quantum annealing. \\
+The authors therefore think that both the inclusion of an entropic optimization function in the QUBO formulation, as well as the seeding of genetic algorithm using quantum annealing needs to be tested on other problems that can be solved using quantum annealing.